-This article explains what the automation feature of HealthEngine's Recalls solution is and how it works.
+This article explains what the automation feature of Healthengine's Recalls solution is and how it works.
 To learn how to set up automation, please view our related article here.
 For answers to frequently asked questions, please view our related article here.

 What It Is

-The automation feature enables your clinic to automate certain tasks in Recalls, such as sending an SMS, queuing a phone call contact attempt, and queuing a letter contact attempt.
-This takes a lot of the time and effort out of processing your recalls as, based on the rules you configure in your settings, the system will automatically work out what needs doing and when.
+This feature enables your clinic to automate certain tasks in Recalls, such as sending an SMS, queuing a phone call contact attempt, and queuing a letter contact attempt.
+This takes a lot of the time and effort out of processing your recalls since, based on the rules you configure in your settings, the system will automatically work out what needs doing and when.
 All that's left for you to do is to periodically review your 'To Action', 'Calls', and 'Letters' tabs to complete any outstanding actions.

 How It Works